Loading...

 It is the progressive present tense.

-And C, this sentence uses one main verb feel.
+And C, this sentence uses one main verb, feel.

-So it's the simple present tense.
+So it is the simple present tense.

-So this is written in the present tense.
+So, this is written in the present tense.

 So for example, dear diary, I am writing this from a train as finally we have sat down.